The Hen Party

 Clara’s hen party was in Cotignac.
 The hens: Clara, two Sophies, Iona, Lindsay, Chloe, Alexandra and Fiona rented a villa with a small pool close to the village centre.
 The villa is owned by an elderly Spanish lady whose family left Spain and came to France during the Spanish Civil War.
 They did well and Madame, now 80, owns several properties; houses and shops in Cotignac.

-Well -- a hen party is what it is and the girls poured off the Easyjet flight in high spirits.
+A hen party is what it is and the girls poured off the Easyjet flight in high spirits.
 These high spirits continued.
 They often continued in the pool and on the terrace until dawn.
-The weather was hot - in the high 30s.
-Complying with the ‘close the shutters during the day rule’ was beyond the girls and one was often found sleeping downstairs where it was cooler, on a sofa ‘deshabille’ late into the morning.
-The house gardener got wind of this and never has Madame Francoise’s land had never been so well attended.

 There were dinners, picnics beside the lake and a party.
 The hit of the party was the 7 year old son of a stellar celeb.
 George (7) had a label on his back which read ‘FBI agent’.
 His dad gently reminded him that FBI agents rarely advertise their profession but George was adamant.
 He wouldn’t leave the house without his label.
 His job that evening was to train as many tipsy 20 something girls as he could in the arts of espionage.
 The girls enjoyed the training - hiding, jumping out and running round the house causing old Sally dog and a friend with dementia much confusion.
 When George was tearfully lead away close to midnight - secret agents need their sleep - he pronounced that the girls were the best fun ever and please could he stay longer.